alimuldal/PyFNND/README.md

 It is also possible to estimate the model parameters sigma, beta and lambda from the data using pseudo-EM updates.

-This particular version was written for the [Kaggle Connectomics Challenge](https://www.kaggle.com/c/connectomics), and was optimized for speed when dealing with very large arrays of fluorescence data.
+This version was written for the [Kaggle Connectomics Challenge](https://www.kaggle.com/c/connectomics), and was optimized for speed when dealing with very large arrays of fluorescence data.
 In particular, it wraps the [`dgtsv`](http://www.netlib.org/lapack/explore-html/d1/db3/dgtsv_8f.html) subroutine from the LAPACK Fortran library to efficiently solve for the update direction for each Newton step.
 The optional dependency on [`joblib`](https://pythonhosted.org/joblib) allows multiple fluorescence traces to be processed in parallel.
 It is possible to obtain spike train estimates for 1000 neurons sampled at 50Hz for 1 hour each within about 10 min on a modern quad core laptop.

 Dependencies
 -------------